What is Healthier Lancashire and South Cumbria?

 Some people experience ill health from an early age and die younger, especially in areas with higher levels of deprivation (that is, where incomes are lower and unemployment is higher).
-There are high levels of physical and mentalhealth problems, and we have even seen increased levels of suicide in our communities.
+There are high levels of physical and mental health problems, and we have seen increased levels of suicide in our communities.

 “In Lancashire and South Cumbria, cardiovascular disease, heart failure, hypertension (high blood pressure), asthma, dementia and depression are more common than the national average.”